jagoode27/MethylSummarizR/README.md

 <!-- badges: end -->

+### 🚧 Under Development 🚧

+**This package is still in development and not yet ready for general use.
+Proceed with caution!**

 The goal of MethylSummarizR is to offer user-friendly tools and functions for generating summary statistics and reliability estimates of DNA methylation data.
 It aims to enhance the accessibility and